Content

 Unfortunately, the current research on L-citrulline for ED is also very limited.

-One small study of 24 men with moderate or mild erectile dysfunction found that oral citrulline supplementation was an effective treatment in improving erection hardness scores and overall sexual satisfaction.
+One small study of 24 men with moderate or mild erectile dysfunction found that oral citrulline supplementation could improve erection hardness scores and overall sexual satisfaction.

-Another small study of 13 men similarly found that oral L-citrulline supplementation was effective in treating ED.
+Another even smaller study of 13 men similarly found that oral L-citrulline supplementation was effective in treating ED.
 This treatment, however, was a combination of citrulline supplementation with a polyphenol known as resveratrol and a PDE5 inhibitor — the first line of treatment for most men with ED.

 Still, there haven’t been any large randomized clinical trials to assess the safety of L-citrulline for ED treatment.